CMCGowan1/NBM_Regression_Project_2/LR_Project_Write_Up.md

 The entire training dataset of 884 records was split into 60/20/20 train, validation, test.
 All scores reported below were calculated with cross validation.

-Modeling with various features was used and it was determined the best performing model was with only four features: Budget, Brand, Franchise and Runtime Minutes.
-Incorporating the genre feature caused the model to overfit so it was removed from the model
+Modeling with various feature combinations was used and it was determined the best performing model was with only four features: Budget, Brand, Franchise and Runtime Minutes.
+Incorporating the genre feature caused the model to overfit so genre was removed from the model.
+Earliest Release Date as also removed from the model as that feature is better suited for a time series approach.

+SCORES for final model
 r squared train = 0.4251857922591008
 r squared val = 0.39561384209551376
 r squared test = 0.433074034775081

-Seaborn and Matplotlib Visualiztions
+Seaborn and Matplotlib Visualizations

 ![image](https://user-images.githubusercontent.com/18155025/141036110-9e5915c8-f74a-4363-888b-0c1d8b252cc8.png)